Skip to product information

 Moderate climate (e. g.
 B. Germany, Switzerland, Poland)

-For a long harvest period, harvest only 1/4 of the leaves from the outside to the inside, taking care not to damage the heart to keep growth stable.
-We recommend no-till sown in rows for sorrel.
+For a long harvest period, only harvest 1/4 of the leaves from the outside to the inside and be careful not to damage the heart in order to keep growth stable.
+Direct sowing is recommended.
+After germination, thin out the plants to the specified plant spacing.

 Additional tips

-A location in partial shade causes the leaves to remain tender longer, but thus contain more oxalic acid, which is responsible for the sour-bitter taste.
-Pot keeping is also possible and prevents it from spreading.
-In order to quickly obtain a fine, crumbly and well-drained soil, an additional incorporation of biochar and primeval rock flour is recommended.
+A location in partial shade means that the leaves stay tender longer, but this means they contain more oxalic acid, which is responsible for the sour-bitter taste.
+Potting is also possible and prevents spreading.
+In order to quickly obtain a fine, crumbly and permeable soil with good nutrient and water storage capacity, it is recommended to also incorporate biochar and primary rock flour.

 Type of propagation